I've Been in Love Before

-"I've Been in Love Before" is a song by English rock band Cutting Crew.
+"I've Been in Love Before" is a song by the English rock band Cutting Crew.
 Written by lead singer Nick Van Eede, it was released as the second single from the band's debut album, Broadcast (1986).
 It reached No. 9 on the US Billboard Hot 100 the following year, making the song their second biggest hit in the United States.